CoderGarm/spacebattle/README.md

 There is no balancing in resources and outputs, in amor values and weapon strength.
 Even not in flight speed to distance.

-The basic mechanics are implemented and a lot of items are only present.
+The basic mechanics are implemented and a lot of items are only present.<br />
 But it looks a bit better now.

 ### Constructions